iriscanavan/CS110/lab01/README.md

 # Lab01

 - A program printing the product of the first five positive integers.
-- A program that prints a house
+- A program that prints a house.
 - A program that has user input two integers and prints the difference, product, average, distance, maximum and minimum.